-Clinicians should routinely ask about the smoking history of their patients or have a system in their practice whereby the smoking status of each and every patient is determined upon registration and at every clinic visit.
-This should not just be done because we think getting patients to stop smoking is good for health but also because most smoking patients realise it is good for them to quit.
-In a recent multi-region survey on smoking attitudes commissioned and funded by Pfizer, it was found that most smokers (75%) are concerned about the health risks of smoking and that the majority (81%) agrees that quitting smoking is the best way to improve their health.
+Clinicians should routinely ask about the smoking history of their patients or have a system in their practice whereby the smoking status of each and every patient is determined upon registration at every clinic visit.
+Having patients to appreciate the health benefits of quitting smoking is critical.
+In a recent survey on smoking attitudes commissioned and funded by Pfizer 4, it was found that most smokers (75 percent) are concerned about the health risks of smoking and that the majority (81 percent) agree that quitting smoking is the best way to improve their health.